JyTey2004/SQ_APP_Challenge/README.md

 			-> Up-Selling
 		5. Items must be offer together with tickets as a service NOT product -> to bypass licence and all that bs
+		6. Recommend user based on profile
+			-> Customer has more than x number of KrisMiles